Towards the Sato-Tate Groups of Trinomial Hyperelliptic Curves: A New Algorithm to Compute

 \subsection{Worked Examples}

 We now use Algorithm \ref{algorithm} to prove Theorems \ref{genus4} and \ref{thm:x9}.

-\begin{proof}[Alternate proof of Theorem \ref{genus4}] Per Theorem \ref{theorem:pointcountgeneral} we need to use a prime congruent to 1 modulo 10; we choose to work in $ \mathbb{F}_{11}$ to simplify our calculations.
-Theorem \ref{theorem:pointcountgeneral} tells us that the Jacobi sums that contribute are $J(T_{10}^m,\phi)$, where $T_{10}=T^{(p-1)/10}$ is a faithful character and $m$ ranges over all values from 1 to 9 except 5.
-We have embeddings into the circle, given by the primitive roots of unity $e^{2\pi ik/10}$, where $gcd(k,p-1)=1$.
-These are homomorphisms from the group of characters to the circle group.
-Hence, we have the embeddings
+\begin{proof}[Alternate proof of Theorem \ref{genus4}] We can use any prime $p\equiv 1 \pmod{10}$, so we choose to work in $ \mathbb{F}_{11}$ to simplify our calculations.
+Theorem \ref{theorem:pointcountgeneral} tells us that the Jacobi sums that contribute are of the form $J(T_{10}^m,\phi)$, where $T_{10}=T^{(p-1)/10}$ and where $m$ ranges over all values from 1 to 9.
+The four embeddings from the group of characters to the unit circle are given by We compute the matrix described in Algorithm \ref{algorithm}.
+Its kernel is given by

-We use these embeddings to form a matrix, one column for each Jacobi sum we are taking, and one row for each embedding.
-Each entry is 1 if the angles sum to at least $2\pi$ and $0$ if they do not.
-Hence, we have the following where each column corresponds to $J(T_{10}^m,\phi)$ for $m$ ranging from 1 to 9 not including 5.
-This yields the matrix

-Note that we have the actions of switching rows 1 and 2, rows 3 and 4, and then the first four columns with the last four columns.
-Doing these actions together fixes the matrix.